d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

         # on the indices
 ```

-In general, note that we want to use reasonably sized minibatches to take advantage of the GPU hardware, which excel at parallelizing operations.
+In general, note that we want to use reasonably sized minibatches to take advantage of the GPU hardware, which excels at parallelizing operations.
 Because each example can be fed through our models in parallel and the gradient of the loss function for each example can also be taken in parallel, GPUs allow us to process hundreds of examples in scarcely more time than it might take to process just a single example.

 To build some intuition, let's read and print the first small batch of data examples.
 The shape of the features in each mini-batch tells us both the mini-batch size and the number of input features.
-Likewise, our mini-batch of labels will have a shape given by `bach_size`.
+Likewise, our mini-batch of labels will have a shape given by `batch_size`.

 ```{.python .input  n=6}
 batch_size = 10